Jhon-Marin/Jhon-Marin/README.md

 - 🤔 I’m looking for help to build knowledge about IA and Machine learning.
 - 📫 How to reach me: **jhonmarin00a@gmail.com**

-- ▶️ here on the right there is a little game using C# that gives an insight about my skills on the C#, Github and HTML enviroment
+- ▶️ here on the right there is a little game using C# that gives an insight about my skills on the C#, Github and HTML enviroment (use ↔️ & space)
 <br clear="right"/>

 ## 📬 Connect with Me